ayufan/camera-streamer/docs/configure.md

 ## Resolution

-Camera capture and resolution exposed is controlled by threee parameters:
+Camera capture and resolution exposed is controlled by three parameters:

 - `--camera-width` and `--camera-height` define the camera capture resolution
 - `--camera-snapshot.height` - define height for an aspect ratio scaled resolution for `/snapshot` (JPEG) output - this might require rescaller and might not always work
-- `--camera-stream.height` - define height for an aspect ratio scaled resolution for `/stream` (MJPEG) output - this might require rescaller and might not always work
+- `--camera-video.height` - define height for an aspect ratio scaled resolution for `/video` and `/webrtc` (H264) output - this might require rescaller and might not always work, this is no larger than `--camera-snapshot.height`
-- `--camera-video.height` - define height for an aspect ratio scaled resolution for `/video` and `/webrtc` (H264) output - this might require rescaller and might not always work
+- `--camera-stream.height` - define height for an aspect ratio scaled resolution for `/stream` (MJPEG) output - this might require rescaller and might not always work, this is no larger than `--camera-video.height`

+The resolution scaling is following the `snapshot >= video >= stream`:

+- `snapshot` provides a high quality image for the purpose of timelapses (3Mbps-10Mbps)
+- `video` is an efficient high-quality H264 video stream (3-10Mbps)
+- `stream` is an inefficient MJPEG stream requiring significant amount of bandwidth (10-100Mbps)

 ### Example: Raspberry PI v3 Camera (best)